 Groups – DNO Parties

-12.3 The IDNO/OTSO Parties, the Supplier Parties, the DG Parties and the Gas Supplier Parties shall cast their votes on a corporate group basis, so that all of the Parties in each such Party Category that fall within a single Group shall collectively have only one vote.
+12.3 The IDNO/OTSO Parties, the Supplier Parties, the CVA Registrants and the Gas Supplier Parties shall cast their votes on a corporate group basis, so that all of the Parties in each such Party Category that fall within a single Group shall collectively have only one vote.
 The DNO Parties shall cast their votes individually, so that each such Party has one vote.
 References in this Clause 12 and in Clause 13 to a “Group” shall, therefore, in the case of DNO Parties only, be taken as references to a “Party”.